A Novel Adaptive Formation Control Strategy for Teams of Unmanned Vehicles Under Complete Dynamic Uncertainty: Introduction

-In this paper, we propose a novel formation learning control scheme to address the formation control problem for a group of general nonlinear mechanical systems with complete uncertain dynamics under the virtual leader-following framework.
+In this paper, we propose a novel formation control scheme to address the formation control problem for a group of general nonlinear mechanical systems with complete uncertain dynamics under the virtual leader-following framework.
 The framework's control architecture consists of two layers.
-The first layer is a cooperative discontinuous nonlinear estimation protocol for estimating the leader's states, and the second layer introduces a novel cooperative deterministic learning-based formation control protocol, we propose in this work, to achieve formation tracking control and cooperative locally-accurate identification/learning of the completely uncertain nonlinear dynamics using neural networks (NNs).
-Compared to previous studies, our approach introduces three key innovations: (i) a more general system with an uncertain inertia matrix, (ii) an advanced formation learning protocol that enables cooperative online knowledge sharing by utilizing estimated NN weights from neighboring agents, enhancing distributed learning and knowledge consensus, and (iii) a more diverse reference trajectory incorporating time-varying external inputs for the leader.
+The first layer is a cooperative discontinuous nonlinear estimation protocol for estimating the leader's states, and the second layer introduces a novel cooperative formation control protocol, we propose in this work, to achieve cooperative formation tracking control for a group of agents with completely uncertain and nonlinear dynamics using neural networks (NNs).
+Compared to previous studies, our approach introduces three key innovations: (i) a more general system with an uncertain inertia matrix, (ii) an advanced formation protocol that enables cooperative online knowledge sharing by utilizing estimated NN weights from neighboring agents, enhancing knowledge consensus, and (iii) a more diverse reference trajectory incorporating time-varying external inputs for the leader.